tansey/pycfr/README.md

 pyCFR
 =====

 A python implementation of Counterfactual Regret Minimization (CFR) [1] for flop-style poker games like Texas Hold'em, Leduc, and Kuhn poker.
-The library currently implements both vanilla CFR, Chance Sampling (CS) CFR, and Public Chance Sampling (PCS) CFR [2].
+The library currently implements both vanilla CFR [1], Chance Sampling (CS) CFR [1,2], Outcome Sampling (CS) CFR [2], and Public Chance Sampling (PCS) CFR [3].

 Note that this library is intended to automatically support relatively small games.
 It is written in pure python and is not optimized for speed nor memory usage.
 Full-scale Texas Hold'em will likely be too slow and too big to handle.
 You should use this library if you want to learn about CFR, you are doing research on toy problems, or you want to sanity check your implementation on a poker variant where no optimized code is publicly available.